You can apply to take a registration number off a vehicle to:

 It costs £80.

-This service is available Monday to Sunday, 7am to 7pm.
+This service is available from 7am to 7pm.

 - the 11 digit document reference number from the latest V5C vehicle registration certificate (logbook)